 Make Sure There is a Reason to Add the Title

 At the end of the day adding titles is nothing special and it may work well or fit in perfectly on other websites, but that doesn’t mean that it is perfect for every website.
-If you have a handful of random images, memes, or photos on your website you might not find much value in this, but if your website is primarily based on images then this might be worth adding to your website.
+If you have a handful of random images, memes, or photos on your website, you might not find much value in this.

 The key point applies to many things you can do on a website.
-You have a lot of freedom to take your time and add plenty of cool features, but there’s no point to some of them depending on the nature of your website.
+You have a lot of freedom to take your time and add plenty of cool features.
+There’s no point in some of them depending on the nature of your website.

 Do you think it’s worth spending time updating every single image on your website to have a title?
 How do you think titles will benefit your visitor’s experience?